arnaudrenaud/django-djaffar/README.md

 xhr.send('date=' + new Date().toISOString());
 ```

-You can then trigger this POST request everytime the URL changes, for instance.
+You can then trigger this request everytime the URL changes, for instance.

 ### Path and URL fragments
 If your client app relies on URL fragments for navigation, you'll need to manually set the `path` parameter when you hit Djaffar: